Oilfield services company Baker Hughes Inc

 Baker, which will pay about 10 times BJ Services' 2010 earnings before interest, taxes, depreciation and amortization, expects the transaction to add to profits by 2011.

-Pressure-pumping accounts for about 75 percent of BJ Services' revenue.
+Pressure-pumping makes up about 75 percent of BJ Services revenue.
 The acquisition will lift pressure-pumping at Baker Hughes to about 20 percent of revenue from about 1 percent.

 Baker Hughes expects annual cost savings of about $75 million in 2010 and $150 million in 2011.

-(Reporting by Matt Daily, Michael Erman and Christopher Kaufman in New York, Anna Driver in Houston and Adveith Nair in Bangalore; Editing by Lisa Von Ahn, Maureen Bavdek, Tim Dobbyn)
+(Reporting by Matt Daily, Michael Erman and Christopher Kaufman in New York, Anna Driver in Houston, Braden Reddall in San Francisco and Adveith Nair in Bangalore; Editing by Maureen Bavdek, Tim Dobbyn and Matthew Lewis)